Addressing the Impact of the Coronavirus on the Chemical and Process Industries

 What is the Impact of COVID-19 on Chemicals and Process Industries?

-It’s time to regroup.
-While the impact of this pandemic will not be known for some time, there are crisis events from the past that are learning opportunities to help with planning, strategies, and tactics for the remainder of 2020, as the reset button is hit on goals and objectives.
-The 2008 economic downturn and hurricanes impacting the US Gulf Coast are examples of events that provide some insight into how to address the economic uncertainty being experienced today.
+A high degree of uncertainty remains on business conditions for the months ahead, as economies restabilize and the potential for a second wave of COVID-19 resurgence exists.
+While the full impact of this pandemic will not be known for some time, we can continue to learn from crisis events in the past to help with planning, strategies, and tactics for the remainder of 2020 and goals for 2021.
+The 2008 economic downturn and hurricanes impacting the US Gulf Coast are examples of events that continue to provide some insight into how to address the economic uncertainty being experienced today.

 Patience and vigilance – the key ingredients